hyperledger/identus-mediator/README.md

 - Remove field `kty` from `ECPublicKey` and `OKPPublicKey`.
 Make custom json encoder/decoder
 - Webapp UI:
   - resolver the did 'from' in the OOB botton
+- "* MUST have field 'from' with one element" -> remove the " with one element"

 ## Benefits of type safety